telosnetwork/rng-oracle-bridge/README.md

 ### RequestListener.js

-Listens to request via Hyperion Stream and calls the `reqnotify()` action of the antelope smart contract.
+Listens to request via Hyperion Stream and calls the `reqnotify()` action of the `rng.bridge.cpp` antelope smart contract.

 For more, refer to the documentation inside the [`listeners`](https://github.com/telosnetwork/rng-oracle-bridge/tree/main/listeners) folder